NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 * Many different kinds of hobbyist sensors label their analog output `AO` (or `Ao`) - however, always check your specific sensor's datasheet.
   * Again, make sure all analog sensors are calibrated to output the same 0v - `AREF` volts in range.
 * Sensor pins used for event triggering when measurements go above/below a pre-set tolerance - many of which are deceptively labeled `DO` (or `Do`), despite having nothing to do with being `D`ata lines of any kind - can be safely ignored, as the software implementation of such mechanism is more than sufficient.
-  * Often these pins are used to drive other hardware-only based solutions that aren't a part of Hydruino's use case.
+  * Often these connections are used to drive other hardware-only based solutions that aren't a part of Hydruino's use case, but can still be connected up using a BinarySensor that triggers upon specific conditions, possibly using an ISR-capable pin if desired.
 * CO2 sensors are a bit unique - they require a 24 hour powered initialization period to burn off manufacturing chemicals, and _require_ `Vcc` for its heating element (5v @ 130mA for MQ-135) thus cannot use OneWire parasitic power mode.
 To calibrate, you have to set it outside while active until its voltage stabilizes, then calibrate its stabilized voltage to the current global known CO2 level.

 We also ask that our users report any broken sensors (outside of bad calibration data) for us to consider adding support to (also consider sponsoring our work on [Patreon](www.patreon.com/nachtrave)).